CrysViz/crysviz/classStructure/panels/about.md

 - Customizable color schemes can be choosen for any individual atoms
 - Spin Viewer
 - Compare two crystal structures by overlay and lattice differenc radar plot
+- Trajectory player.
+Load OUTCARs and pwscf vc-relax output files directly and visualise the trajectories.
+(MDs might hit your memory limit!)
 - Possibility to activate a calcualtions backend.
-This allows: (1) Symmetry Analyis and (2) structural relaxation with MACE (trajectory is added and can be played)
+This allows: (1) symmetry analysis with spglib and (2) structural relaxation with MACE (MPA0 modell; trajectory is added and can be played using the trajectory player)

 ## Currently broken due to developments
 - Structure and lattice comparsion